 Sign up to our blog and get updates from Harris Hagan

-Our founding partners, Julian Harris and John Hagan, have been advising the online gambling industry extensively since its inception in the 1990’s, including on the progress of the Gambling Bill through to its enactment in 2005 and implementation in 2007, and in the exciting period of modernisation, liberalisation and technological advancement which followed.
+Our founding partners, Julian Harris (now a Consultant) and John Hagan, have been advising the online gambling industry extensively since its inception in the 1990’s, including on the progress of the Gambling Bill through to its enactment in 2005 and implementation in 2007, and in the exciting period of modernisation, liberalisation and technological advancement which followed.
 The transition to a point of consumption licensing regime in 2014, has transformed the British gambling landscape again.
 The new licensing regime , coupled with important and substantial changes introduced by the Gambling Commission, have added to the complexities and regulatory challenges of being licensed in Great Britain.
 With a deep understanding of online gambling, we have the experience, legal expertise, contacts and industry knowledge to provide our clients with all the advice they need in this sector.

 We act for leading online gambling businesses, but are regularly instructed by start-ups who are entering the sector with new products and ideas.
 We play an essential role in successfully bringing many exciting and innovative gambling businesses to market by steering them through the process and working in partnership with them as they mature.